Idaho Central Spokane Valley Regional Performing Arts Center (ICSVPAC)

 ICSVPAC stands for "Idaho Central Spokane Valley Performing Arts Center".
 Idaho Central Credit Union (ICCU) had the visionary foresight to invest in the project and holds the title naming rights to the building in perpetuity.
 The partnership demonstrates a regional collaboration and represents the large geographic patronage of both ICCU and SVPAC (ICSVPAC).
 This facility will truly serve the entire Inland Northwest.

 Other naming rights in and around the building are still available, and all are sold in perpetuity (yours forever!).
-If you are interested in leaving your corporate/business or family name as a legacy to the region, please contact Capital Campaign Manager, Georgia Oxford at email@example.com or #619.518.8523.
+If you are interested in leaving your corporate/business or family name as a legacy to the region, please contact Capital Campaign Director, Georgia Oxford at email@example.com or #619.518.8523.

 How big is ICSVPAC?